 These may affect more than 1 in 10 people:

-diarrhoea (which if severe can be life-threatening).
 Contact your doctor immediately at the first sign of diarrhoea (loose stool), as it

 is important that this is treated right away.
-Also tell your doctor immediately if your diarrhoea worsens.
+Also tell your doctor immediately if

-low levels of white blood cells and red blood cells
+Low levels of white blood cells and red blood cells in blood test results

 Common side effects